krussll/etsysimplicity/_posts/2019-04-05-ultimate-guide-to-weight-control.md

 As I understand it, weight control is “the ability to consistently get within an acceptable distance in front of behind the jack”.

 There are a few things to point out from this definition.
-Firstly, the use of “consistently” doesn't mean “every time’.
+Firstly, the use of “consistently” doesn't mean “every time".
 There will be an accepted margin of error, however, 50% is a good place to start.

 Secondly I added the term “acceptable distance” because a good weight doesn't have to be jack high.
 I would consider an acceptable distance to be 1 mat length in front of the jack, to 2 mat lengths behind the jack.
 This measure is used on the “land the mat” exercise below.

 Finally I only mention “in front and behind the jack” in my definition.
 Whilst good line helps good weight (see more on this below) it is not important when measuring good weight.

+Weight control can also cover the ability to adjust weight accordingly.
+By learning the theories and applying them correctly you can learn to adjust your length appropriately when required.

 ## How to decide what weight to use